WHAT TO DO IN GAMCHEON CULTURE VILLAGE IN BUSAN? IS GAMCHEON WORTH A VISIT? HOW LONG TO VISIT GAMCHEON?

-For first time travelers to Busan who wish to maximize your time visiting the city, then we recommend a stay at Ibis Hotel located very near Seomyeon the most entertaining area of Busan.
+For first-time travelers to Busan who wish to maximize their time visiting the city, then we recommend a stay at Ibis Hotel located very near Seomyeon the most entertaining area of Busan.
 From there you can easily reach Jagalchi Market or Gamcheon Village.

-The hotel has good value for money and serve a delicious breakfast.
+The hotel has good value for money and serves a delicious breakfast.
 You can book here.

 Lotte Hotel Busan

 This hotel has an excellent location.
 It’s perfect for shopping, there are duty free shops, casino and Lotte mall all connected.
 You can also try various selections of food at the underground food avenue.
 Lottel Hotel Busan is at the heart of everything.

 You can also enjoy the rooftop pool with a great view of the city.

 IN CONCLUSION – IS GAMCHEON CULTURE VILLAGE IN BUSAN WORTH A VISIT?